deweydbb/Shooter/README.txt

 	Worked to beautify the stamina bar.
 Also added placeholder health and magazine bars to the same wiget.
 	Created a new user interface material to beautify the progress bars.
 Adapted from lazer material so it has a fade from top to bottom, but can still specify color of differing progress bars.

+11/22/17 THANKSGIVING BREAK
+Blueprint Changes:
+	Got projectile basics working.
+Shoots out of body, not from muzzle.
+Could not get location of socket at the muzzle of the gun.
+	Can still shoot while sprinting, crouching, etc

+11/23/17 THANKSGIVING BREAK
+Blueprint Changes:
+	Worked more on projectiles, made a magazine class and mapped it to the widget progress bar so the player can see the number of bullets left